---provisioner CLOUDPROVIDER The provisioner for cluster auto-scaling.
-The currently supported choices are 'aws' or 'gce'.
-The default is None.

---nodeTypes NODETYPES Specifies a list of comma-separated node types, each of which is composed of slash-separated instance types, and an optional spot bid set off by a colon, making the node type preemptable.
-Instance types may appear in multiple node types, and the same node type may appear as both preemptable and non-preemptable.
+- --provisioner CLOUDPROVIDER The provisioner for cluster auto-scaling.
+This is the main Toil -provisioner option, and defaults to None for running on single_machine and non-auto-scaling batch systems.
+The currently supported choices are 'aws' or 'gce'. - --nodeTypes NODETYPES Specifies a list of comma-separated node types, each of which is composed of slash-separated instance types, and an optional spot bid set off by a colon, making the node type preemptible.
+Instance types may appear in multiple node types, and the same node type may appear as both preemptible and non-preemptible.